nhm-herpetology/museum-NGS-training/Unit_02/README.md

 In this unit participants will learn:

 * The basics of genome assembly and reference mapping (Lecture)
-* To assemble cleaned Illumina data using *de novo* assembly and reference mapping (Bioinformatics Laboratory)
+* To assemble and map cleaned Illumina data (Bioinformatics Laboratory)
 * To construct NGS shotgun libraries (Molecular Laboratory)

 **Bioinformatics Laboratory**